 What is segmentation?

-Once segments are set up, you can use them to boost conversions from bulk and triggered emails, across your website, and in social media advertising.
+Once your segments are up and running, you can use them to boost conversions from bulk and triggered emails, across your website, and in social media advertising.

-This is a win-win tactic: shoppers benefit from the most useful information, while marketers generate increased revenue by targeting customers with a propensity to convert.
+Smart segmentation means shoppers benefit from the most useful information, while marketers generate increased revenue by targeting customers with a propensity to convert.
+Win win.

 1. Highly engaged visitors who haven’t made a purchase